Pretraining in Actor-Critic Reinforcement Learning for Locomotion

 \subsection{Problem formulation}

-Drawing inspiration from model-based control \citep{ferrolho2023roloma, full_mpc_sleiman, full_mpc_belliscoso, Murphy2012HighDD}, in robotics, the system's target state $s_{t+1}$ is either known or usually easier to derive from the task formulation than the action $a_t$ necessary to get there.
-This is because $a_t$ is always dependent on the robot's dynamics, which in RL are learned indirectly from experience through the simulator. \begin{hypothesis} For robot motion control tasks, a neural-network parameterized policy $\pi$ first formulates the intended target state $s_{t+1}$ and afterwards the action $a_t$ necessary to reach that state. \end{hypothesis} We empirically demonstrate this in Section \ref{sec:experiments-dynamics-in-vanilla} and propose splitting the vanilla MLP structure into multiple distinct blocks (see Figure~\ref{fig:pidm_archi}).
+For robot locomotion, we hypothesize that actor-critic algorithms converge more rapidly when the policy and value networks incorporate representations capable of solving inverse dynamics (this is supported by empirical evidence presented in Sec. \ref{sec:experiments-ablations} and \ref{sec:update_magnitude}).
+We thus propose splitting the vanilla MLP structure into multiple distinct blocks (see Fig. ~\ref{fig:pidm_archi}).
 One of these blocks is our proposed Proprioceptive Inverse Dynamics Model (PIDM), which we define as a mapping $I(a_t \mid x_{t-K:t+1}, a_{t-K:t-1})$, where $x_t \in o_t$ denotes the proprioception at timestep $t$, $a_t$ denotes the action taken at timestep $t$, and $K$ denotes the length of the history sequence.